escamoteur/flutter_command/README.md

 ```Dart
 Command<TParam,TResult>
 ```
 at which `TParam` is the type of the parameter which the wrapped function expects as argument and `TResult` is the type of the result of it, which means the `Command` behaves like a `ValueNotifier<TResult>`.

+### A Command always notifies (by default)
+A `Command` by default will always notify changes unlike, `ValueNotifier` which only notifies its listeners when the value it holds changes.
+This behavior is opted to enable the widgets to always rebuild whenever a command is executed.
+If you prefer the Command to behave exactly like a `ValueNotifier` then the default behaviour can be turned of by setting the `notifyOnlyWhenValueChanges` parameter to `true`.

 In the included project `counter_example` the command is defined as:
 ```Dart
 class _MyHomePageState extends State<MyHomePage> {
   int counter = 0;